 “Volunteers are the heartbeat of the charitable and nonprofit sector.”
 According to Imagine Canada, the “charitable and nonprofit sector contributes an average of 8.1% of total Canadian GDP, more than the retail trade industry and close to the value of the mining, oil and gas extraction industry”.
-This can be attributed – in no small part – … Continue reading If you support volunteers in Toronto you should join TAVA
+This can be attributed – in no small part – … Continue reading TAVA: A Great Resource For Volunteer Managers in Toronto

 These days we tend to have very sedentary lifestyles.
 We drive or take public transit to work.
 While at work, we sit in front of computers for most of the day.
 Then, we head home to sit in front of our television or computers.
 And, if we go out we choose to go somewhere to sit – … Continue reading Walking In Toronto: Alone Or With A Group

 For "most" people, Labour Day is a public holiday, which affords us some downtime to rest and to see our friends/loved ones.
 And, this is great.
-However, in addition to the former, it might also benefit us to think of Labour Day as a time to pause and to remember the reason for, and or history … Continue reading Happy Labour Day!
+However, in addition to the former, it might also benefit us to think of Labour Day as a time to pause and to remember the reason for, and or history … Continue reading A History of Labour Day in Canada

 “Living a long life, the conventional wisdom at the time said, depended to a great extent on who we were—that is, our genes.
 It depended on the decisions we made—on what we chose to eat, and how much we chose to exercise, and how effectively we were treated by the medical system.
 No one was … Continue reading Making Friends in Adulthood